-Taiping yulan 太平御覽 "Imperial overview from the Taiping [xingguo] reign (976-983)" is the first large encyclopaedia of ancient China.
+Taiping yulan 太平御覽 "Imperial overview from the Taiping [xingguo] reign-period (976-983)" is the first large encyclopaedia of ancient China.
 It is one of the so-called "four large books" (Song si da shu 宋四大書) of the Northern Song period 北宋 (960-1126).
-It was also called Taiping bianlei 太平編類, Taiping zonglei 太平總類 and Taiping leibian 太平類編.
+The compendium is occasionally called Taiping bianlei 太平編類, Taiping zonglei 太平總類 or Taiping leibian 太平類編.

 The Hanlin academician Li Fang 李昉 (925-996) took over the supervision of the compilation, which was done by 13 scholars, among them Hu Meng 扈蒙 (915-986), Wang Kezhen 王克貞 and Song Bai 宋白 (936-1012).
 It has a total length of 1,000 juan and is divided into 55 topics with 5,363 articles, with 63 articles or topics appended to other chapters.
 The compilation began in 977 and was finished in 983 and submitted to the throne with the title Taiping zonglei "General topics of the Taiping reign-period".
 Emperor Taizong 宋太宗 (r.
 976-997) gave the encyclopaedia the transmitted title because he had personally read through the whole manuscript, and thus endorsed it as a book studied by the sovereign himself.